A Healthy Gut Supports a Growing, Developing Child

 ⚠️ Ultra-processed foods and artificial additives

-⚠️ Excess added sugar and refined carbohydrates
+⚠️ High intake of added sugar and refined carbohydrates

-Probiotic Foods (add good bacteria)
+Probiotic Foods (foods that introduce beneficial bacteria)

-How We Support Your Child's Gut Health
+How We Guide Families in Supporting Gut Health

 Assess the whole picture